simoninireland/epydemic/doc/glossary.rst

       for a survey,

    component
       A set of nodes connected by edges.
-A node with a single component is called *fully connected*.
+The nodes with a single component are called *fully connected*.
+A network may have several components, each consisting of a set of connected nodes but which are not connected to nodes in other components.

+   complex system

+      There are several definitions of complex system, none of which are universally accepted.
+One view is that a system is complex if the chains of cause and effect within it are difficult to untangle; another is that complex systems exhibit "emergent properties" at their large scales that are unpredictable from even a detailed understanding of the small-scale interactions;
+      another, slightly more tongue-in-cheek, is that a complex system is one that we don't really understand yet.

    contact tree
       The way in which individuals were infected during thhe infection.